How to Frame and Craft Your Business Plan Mission Statement

-Just because you already have a mission statement doesn’t mean you can breeze past this step.
+Just because you already have a mission statement doesn’t mean you’re finished.
 Many companies have mission statements, and too often those statements aren’t much good.
 A weak or ineffective mission statement may not seem like a big deal, but in fact it can mean trouble if your company finds itself facing challenges that require it to get back to basics.

 A strong mission statement looks at the very heart of what your company is.
-From this mission statement flow the goals and objectives that allow you to move forward.
+From this mission statement, flow the goals and objectives that allow you to move forward.
 If you have a mission statement in hand, take it out and review it.
+Compare it to strong examples.
 If you’re not satisfied with it, scrap it and begin the process of creating a new mission statement.